25 VS Code Extensions Worth Installing in 2026

 Java developers should add: Extension Pack for Java (Microsoft), Spring Boot Extension Pack.

-Go developers should add: Go (Google), which includes almost everything you need in a single extension.
+Go developers should add: Go (Google), which packs almost everything into a single extension.

-If you have an extension that has genuinely improved your workflow and I did not mention it here, I would love to hear about it in the comments.
-The best tool recommendations always come from people who use them daily, not from "top 50 extensions" listicles that recycle the same suggestions every year.
+If you've got an extension that's genuinely improved your workflow and I didn't mention it here, I'd love to hear about it in the comments.
+Best tool recommendations always come from people who use them daily, not from listicles recycling the same 50 suggestions every year.

 Anurag Sharma